magento/devdocs/src/cloud/release-notes/mcd-release-notes.md

    -  For {{site.data.var.mcd-prod}} 1.2.0 and later, Magento now provides Docker images for each patch version, and the Docker configuration generator creates the Docker configuration with a specified patch version instead of using the latest.
 Previously, the Docker configuration generator built the configuration using the latest patch version which could break {{ site.data.var.mcd-prod}} environments built using an earlier version.<!--MCLOUD-7093-->

-   -  **Specify custom images and versions in custom Magento Cloud Docker configuration**service configuration  custom environment Updated the `build:custom:compose` command with options to specify custom images and versions when generating a custum Docker compose configuration file, `docker-compose.yaml`.
+   -  **Specify custom images and versions in custom Magento Cloud Docker configuration**—Updated the `build:custom:compose` command with options to specify custom images and versions when generating a custom Docker compose configuration file (`docker-compose.yaml`).
 See [Build a custom Docker Compose configuration]({{ site.baseurl }}/cloud/docker/docker-quick-reference.html#build-a-custom-docker-compose-configuration). <!--MCLOUD-7089-->

    -  Updated the Docker host configuration to expose port 443 to enable access to Magento (`https://magento2.docker`) from all CLI containers.<!--MCLOUD-6806-->